How to Get Rid of Christmas Tree Bugs and Spiders

 The Good and Bad News

 The good news is that a Christmas tree is still alive when you bring it home, and will help provide oxygen and cleaner air for your home.
-It also tends to give a pleasant smell and can even regrow its roots and be replanted if you care for it properly.
+It also tends to give a pleasant smell.

-The downside is that evergreens, especially firs, tend to excrete a sticky sap and are host to a wide range of pests.
-Tree farms and distributors generally try to treat the plants before you buy them, but sometimes some bugs can get through.
+The downside is that evergreens, especially firs, tend to excrete a sticky sap and are host to a wide range of tree pests.
+Tree farms and distributors generally try to treat the plants before you buy them, but sometimes bugs can get through.

 Common Christmas Tree Stowaways